vitay/deeprl/DeepRL.md

 ## Other variants of DQN

-Double duelling DQN with prioritized replay is currently the state-of-the-art method for value-based deep RL.
+Double duelling DQN with prioritized replay is currently the state-of-the-art method for value-based deep RL (see @Hessel2017 for an experimental study of the contribution of each mechanism).
 Several minor to significant improvements have been proposed since the corresponding milestone papers.
 This section provides some short explanations and links to the original papers (to be organized and extended).

+**DQN** has been extended to continuous action spaces [@Lillicrap2015].

 **Average-DQN** proposes to increase the stability and performance of DQN by replacing the single target network (a copy of the trained network) by an average of the last parameter values, in other words an average of many past target networks [@Anschel2016].